angx-system/angx-reader/PROPOSAL.md

 of any base's collection.
 Not the default path for most stewards; a supplement for niche work or work unreplicated elsewhere.

-## 6. Provenance
+## 6. Provenance — lineage clustering

-Nodes may optionally declare a `built from` reference at registration — an external source or another node's ID.
-The indexer can also cluster on this: nodes sharing the same `built from` value surface as siblings, independent of semantic proximity.
-This is a second, separate matching mode from failure → learning — it answers "who else built this," not "what solves this."
+Nodes may optionally declare a `built from` reference at registration — an external source (a URL) or a Node ID found through ANGX itself.
+The indexer clusters nodes that cite the *same* `built from` value as **siblings** — grouped together regardless of how different their own descriptions read, since the grouping is on the field value, not semantic content.
+This is a second, separate matching mode from failure → learning — it answers "who else built from this," not "what solves this."

+**Example.** A steward in Blantyre posts a gravity-fed chlorine doser, citing a public GitHub repo as `built from` (an external reference).
+A steward in the Philippines finds this node through ANGX and builds their own, citing the Blantyre node's **Node ID** as `built from`.
+A third steward, in an unrelated region, independently finds the same Blantyre node and does the same.
+The Philippine and third steward's nodes are **siblings** — both cite the same Node ID — and the indexer clusters them together, discoverable from either one: reading either sibling's entry surfaces the other, along with the shared `built from` reference they both point to.
+The Blantyre node itself is not a sibling of either — it's what they both point to, not something pointing anywhere itself.

+Clustering applies equally to external references: if two or more nodes independently cite the exact same URL as `built from`, they cluster as siblings the same way — matched on exact string value, not fuzzy or normalized.
+Two entries citing slightly different URLs for the same repository (a typo, a different link format) do not currently cluster;
+only exact matches do.

 ## 7. Output